 What is Backflow?

-Backflow is unintended flow of water in the opposite direction in your pipeline or plumbing system.
+Backflow is the unintended flow of water in the opposite direction in your pipeline or plumbing system.
 Backflow is dangerous because it can cause contamination of clean drinking water.

 Types of Backflow